dsyer/azure-custom-handler/README.md

 * The Maven plugin seems to destroy the app when it deploys a native image.
 Probably it resets the executable bit in the zip file it uploads or something.
 To work around that we had to use the `func` CLI directly.

 * Running a custom handler with the default Function Host from Azure seems to be no better than creating a custom container, so I expect it's the same code path (the .NET proxy adds a lot of latency).

+* Getting a error response from a function you just deployed is very common at first, and there is almost no way to know what went wrong.
+No logs anywhere.